DevAtomIR/x-uibackup/README.md

 Install requirements.txt before running the script

 Edit the backup.py file
-Replace these in the script
+Replace these in the script api_id and api_hash
-api hash
-api id

 * [To get api id and hash](https://my.telegram.org/apps)